 - Checking for rashes around the ears or scalp to rule out the possibility of Ramsay Hunt syndrome.

-How Bell’s Palsy is Treated in Pregnancy?
+How Bell’s Palsy is Treated in Pregnancy

 There are no strict medical procedures to deal with the monitoring and treatment of a pregnant woman with Bell’s palsy.
 Nevertheless, evidence suggests a few treatment methods that help in managing Bell’s palsy during pregnancy.

-- Use of corticosteroids like prednisolone has shown to reduce the facial paralysis from progress as well as stimulate recovery of muscular movement.
+- Use of corticosteroids like prednisolone has shown to reduce the facial paralysis from progress as well as stimulate the recovery of muscular movement.
 This mode of treatment is best used within three days of experiencing symptoms.
 However, often these medications are associated with various pregnancy complications and are, therefore, delayed until after birth.

 - In extreme cases of facial paralysis, antiviral drugs like valacyclovir are prescribed in combination with corticosteroids.
 However, while antivirals might be beneficial, its efficacy is still relatively unknown.